 Chemical Peels: Things to Know

 The natural aging process causes wrinkles and creases that detract from a youthful appearance.
 Luckily, there are things people can do to delay and treat these signs of aging.
 Taking care of your skin and shielding it from the sun are 2 ways to prevent wrinkles.
-In addition, cosmetic procedures, such as chemical peels, can delay the formation of wrinkles and help to maintain a youthful look.
+In addition, cosmetic procedures, such as chemical peels and face masks, can delay the formation of wrinkles and help to maintain a youthful look.

 A chemical peel is a professional procedure that can correct wrinkles and creases while helping to rejuvenate the skin.
 Chemical peels work by removing the damaged outer layer of the skin using an acidic chemical solution made of alpha hydroxyl acid, trichloroacetic acid (TCA), or phenol.
 This acidic solution peels away the top layer of skin and leaves behind healthier, fresher looking skin.
 This procedure enhances the smoothness of the skin and is effective for treating blemishes, uneven pigmentation, and superficial wrinkles.